Mavs Stay Perfect in Preseason, Topple Bucks, 128-112

 After just a 2-of-9 shooting night in the Mavs' first preseason game, Tim Hardaway Jr. was able to find the bottom of the net a little more in this one, to the tune of 17 points on 3-of-7 shooting from deep.
 Hardaway Jr. has also looked delightfully aggressive on the defensive end of the court this preseason, which is a welcomed sign for a team looking to be much better defensively overall than they were last season.

+Green, who was known as a player with a very high motor coming out of Arizona, always brings the energy and never stops moving when he's on the court.
+It's early, but it looked like the Mavs did very well with their No. 18 pick in this year's draft.

-"He's progressing and he's aggressive," said Rick Carlisle about Green.
+"He's progressing and he's aggressive," said coach Rick Carlisle.
 "He keeps a lot of risk out of the game. ...
 It was good to see Green knock in a couple of three-point shots."

 The Mavs will now fly back to Dallas, as they'll wrap up the preseason against the Minnesota Timberwolves at American Airlines Center on Thursday night.